BlogTweaks

 Found a gem host that way.
 Dodged a dud too.

 Bottom line?
 Slow down.
 Cheapest isn’t always best.
-Hosting’s your site’s backbone—make it sturdy.
-Trust me, I’ve tripped over this before!
+Hosting is your site’s backbone—make it sturdy.

 Let’s wrap this up.
 Cheap hosting?
 It’s got a bad vibe sometimes.